BunmiFash/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script changes owner and group ownership
+This script changes group and owners